pspiagicw/beer/README.md

 - Should be at the end of the file.
 - A directory with a set of files becomes a `cask`, that can be imported with the directory name.
-- A directory when run using `beer run` will find the `main` function and run it.
+- A directory when run using `bart run` will find the `main` function and run it.
 It shouldn't be exported.

 ## `language`

+`bartender` is the program that powers many quality of life features.

+You can invoke `bartender` using the binary `bart`.

 - Open a file with `.b` as extension and write code.
-- Run code with `beer run <filename>`
+- Run code with `bart run <filename>`
-- Generate a new project with `beer create`
+- Generate a new project with `bart create`
-- Test code with `beer test`.
+- Test code with `bart test`.